For more information, please call 304.526.2293

 At Cabell Huntington Hospital, our goal is to ensure that your surgical experience is as comfortable and stress-free as possible— and you are an important part of the process!
-By watching our Preparing for Surgery video and reviewing the information in your surgery guide, you will know what to expect when you arrive at the hospital for your procedure.
-It may be helpful for your loved ones to watch the video and review the surgery guide, so they will have a better understanding of the process.
-To start watching, just click the arrow on the video player on the right.
+By reviewing the information in your surgery guide, you will know what to expect when you arrive at the hospital for your procedure.
+It may be helpful for your loved ones review the surgery guide, so they will have a better understanding of the process.

-The purpose of Pre-Admission Testing (PAT) is to ensure that the anesthesia team has your current medical information, which will help keep you safe and comfortable during your procedure.
+The purpose of Pre-Anesthesia Assessment and Testing (PAT) is to ensure that the anesthesia team has your current medical information, which will help keep you safe and comfortable during your procedure.
 Please allow about an hour for your PAT visit.

 The PAT nurses will review your health history and complete any testing, such as lab work and an EKG, based on your medical history.
 Be sure to bring all your medications, including prescriptions, over-the-counter medicine, vitamins and supplements, with you in a resealable bag.
 The PAT staff will provide instructions about your medications, pre-operative preparation and where to report on the day of surgery.